bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 ## Example JavaScript

-Below is example JavaScript that will access this JWT.
+Below is an example JavaScript code snippet that will access this JWT.
 To test the JWT functionality, you can install this JavaScript on your sandbox BigCommerce store.
 You must include your application's client ID in the request to identify the requesting application.

 ```html